ten-protocol/foundation/token-utility-whitepaper.md

 ### Community Reserve
 The Community Reserve exists to run and enhance the Obscuro platform and develop and evolve the Obscuro ecosystem over time.
-The Obscuro Foundation DAO has oversight of how the Commnity Reserve is put to use.
+The Obscuro Foundation DAO has oversight of how the Community Reserve is put to use.
 Examples include engagement with engineering talent, or protocol developers, to further develop the Obscuro platform using tokens as a form of incentive, settling of legal fees and covering other operational costs, security tests and bug bounty programs, incentivising members of the community to make meaningful contributions to Obscuro via incentive programs, grants, hackathons and competitions.

 ### Investors and Core Team
 Providing investors and the Core Team with the opportunity to participate in the Obscuro network is an important part of their contribution to the wider Obscuro ecosystem.
 Token allocations to these groups encourage continued engagement, interest and contributions.
 Additionally, application builder engagement in Obscuro is a top priority and nurturing deep engagements with partners who can contribute to Obscuro in a very meaningful way is vital.
 By encouraging investors to remain actively engaged will help open doors to high quality applications within their portfolio of companies and encourage their migration to Obscuro.